 This longstanding West Town restaurant is a standard-setter for sushi in Chicago.
 Its ever-changing assortment of rolls, featuring seasonal ingredients, and omakase menu—the chef’s selection of nigiri ranging from Japanese red sea bream to fatty bluefin tuna belly—scream special occasion.
 Add oysters, caviar, or uni to really turn it into an unforgettable meal.
 Best for dates or small groups, Arami’s intimate dining room is filled with lush greenery under sprawling skylights, so you can savor your sushi under the stars.

 Boka (Old Town)

-Q Sushi Bar & Omakase (Lincoln Square)
+Q Sushi Bar and Omakase (Lincoln Square)

 Chefs Noppon “Oni” Aeton and Stephen Park prepare traditional Japanese omakase in 15-courses of premium nigiri and sashimi that they unveil one after another before your eyes.
 Savor pieces of melt-in-your-mouth chutoro, uni temaki, unagi, and scallops served in the shell.
 The intimate yet casual dining atmosphere has all the makings of a quiet celebratory dinner, minus the flashiness, but all the elegance.
 Note that online reservations are only for the omakase experience.

 Elske (West Loop)